fraterrisus/walkthroughs/deathlord/index.md

 For each attack, there is a baseline 25% chance of success.
 That number is modified by +5% for every point of to-hit ability for the attacker and -5% for every point of armor the defender is wearing, but it can't go lower than 10%.

-Monsters' AC and their to-hit scores are shown in the [Appendix](#monster-list).
+Monsters' AC and their to-hit scores are shown on the [Monster List](bestiary.md).
 Remember that the game displays AC starting at 10 and going *down* as it gets *better*, so when I say "every point of armor", I mean that AC 2 is "one point better" than AC 3.

 For PCs, your to-hit score is modified by your class and level (although it's unclear how much), your STR modifier, possibly your DEX, and the [weapon](equipment.md) you're using.
 Note that some weapons actually have *penalties* to-hit.

-By the way, there's no functional difference between missile weapons and melee weapons, except that you're allowed to [carry](#dealing-with-loot) one of each.
+By the way, there's no functional difference between missile weapons and melee weapons, except that you're allowed to [carry](#equipment) one of each.
 You can't fire a missile weapon from the back row, and the combat system doesn't include range or distance between parties.
 So you should let the various [benefits and penalties](equipment.md) of each weapon decide what you use.

 If you have multiple attacks per round, each attack has an independent chance of hitting.
 If an attack hits, the game rolls damage.
 You get to add your STR bonus to the damage *for each attack*, which means that weapons that attack twice are generally better than weapons that attack once even if they do half as much base damage (because you get to double your STR bonus if you hit twice).
 However, weapons that attack multiple times often have lower to-hit bonuses (or even penalties), which changes the math a bit.
 Still, if you're carrying a Ninja, I recommend you get them a Shuriken as quickly as possible (they're pretty cheap), and buy your Samurai a Katana as soon as you leave Kodan.